Self-adjoint extensions and stochastic completeness of the Laplace-Beltrami operator on conic and anticonic surfaces: Introduction

+As proved in Proposition~\ref{prop:fourier}, the essential self-adjointness of all the operators $\widehat \Delta_k$ on $\cc {\R\setminus\{0\}}$ is a sufficient condition for $\delcomp$ to satisfy the same property.

-The following theorem (that extends a result in \cite{boscainlaurent} and is proved in Section~\ref{sec:proof}), classifies the essential self-adjointness of $\delcomp$ and its Fourier components.
+The following theorem extends a result in \cite{boscainlaurent} by classifying the essential self-adjointness of $\delcomp$ and its Fourier components and is proved in Section~\ref{sec:proof}.
 We remark that the same result holds if $\delcomp$ acts on complex-valued functions (see Theorem~\ref{thm:sacompl}).